ibeljan/ai-agents/Labs/Python/05-agent-memory/README.md

 • **Latency Management**: To avoid slowing down user interactions, a cheaper, faster model can be used initially to quickly check if information is valuable to store or retrieve, only invoking the more complex extraction/retrieval process when necessary.

 • **Knowledge Base Maintenance**: For a growing knowledge base, less frequently used information can be moved to "cold storage" to manage costs.

-## Got More Questions About Agent Memory?

-Join the [Azure AI Foundry Discord](https://aka.ms/ai-agents/discord) to meet with other learners, attend office hours and get your AI Agents questions answered.